 - State maximum fee of $25.00 per notarization.

-Things To Keep In Mind Before You Become An Online Notary Public
+Things To Keep In Mind Before You Become A Remote Online Notary Public

 Along with the above benefits, the following are some considerations and requirements to keep in mind prior to taking the leap to become a notary.
 Online or remote notaries are more important than ever before.
 Because of this, it's important to follow the proper legal steps for becoming a legitimate online notary public.